srushin/Election_Analysis/README.md

     - Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.

 ## Challenge Overview
+The Colorado Board of Elections has asked to expand on the original tasks of the election audit.
+Using the same election_results.csv, they are now looking to include:
+- The voter turnout for each county
+- The percentage of votes from each county out of the total count
+- The county with the highest turnout

+All of the above tasks are to be printed on the command line as well as written to a text file.

 ## Challenge Summary